eclipse-thingweb/td-tools/node/aas-aid/README.md

 The example `td-to-aid.js` loads the online [counter TD](http://plugfest.thingweb.io:8083/counter/) and converts it to an AID submodel in JSON format.

 Note: by using the option `createAAS` a full AAS form is created (instead of the AID submodel only).
+The AAS can be configured with `aasId` and `aasIdShort` also.

 ```js
 // td-to-aid.js